 Alternative 4: Google them

 Getting in touch with a candidate in this fashion has the added benefit of showing them that you’ve taken the time to research them properly.

-Alternative 5: $1 Facebook sourcing
+Alternative 5: Facebook sourcing

 This level of honesty will give you a great chance of earning a candidate’s trust.

-There are plenty of alternatives to LinkedIn for sourcing.
+LinkedIn is a great tool to track down top candidates, but it’s not the only effective tool for outreach.
+There are plenty of alternatives to LinkedIn for sourcing and recruiting.
 Give some of them a go and see if they give you better results.

 At Beamery, we’re here to support sourcing and recruiting teams — to help them make the most of their efforts.
 Learn more about our sourcing solution which helps some of the world’s biggest companies proactively find the right talent.